 Because there are so many street names out there and they do change from one region to the next, most people don’t know all the drug nicknames.
 Yet, for parents who have teens, knowing what drug slang means is essential.
 It may provide an opportunity to see what a teen is doing daily and what type of threats may be present.
-At Foothills at Red Oak Recovery, we provide a range of treatment options for teens engaging in this type of use.
+At Foothills at Red Oak Recovery, we provide a range of drug addiction treatment options for teens engaging in this type of use.
 Call our team today at 866.300.5275 for information about our treatment programs.

 The Drug Street Names Parents Should Know